istio/istio/pilot/doc/configuration-flow.md

 ## 1. User input

-Istio Manager provides a command line interface called `istioctl` that exposes the REST-based configuration store interface.
+Istio Pilot provides a command line interface called `istioctl` that exposes the REST-based configuration store interface.
 The tool validates that its YAML input satisfies the schema for the registered Istio configuration kind, and stores the validated input in the store.